-2017 For Comparative Purposes Only 2016 Net Change in Fund Balance - Total Government Fund \$ 7 \$ 510 Amounts reported for governmental activities in the statement of activities are different because: When capital assets that are to be used in governmental activities are purchased or constructed, the resource expended for those assets are reported as expenditures in governmental funds.
-However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-As a result, fund balance decreases by the amount of financial resources expended, whereas net assets decreased by the amount of depreciation expense charged for the year, net of disposals.
-Depreciation (4 ,768) (4,879) Loss on disposal of capital assets (1 ,675) - Change in Net Position of Governmental Activities \$ (6 ,436) \$ (4,369)
+2017 For Comparative Purposes Only 2016 Net Change in Fund Balance - Total Government Fund \$ 956 \$ 3,423 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount by which depreciation expense (\$5,057) exceeded capital outlay (\$-0-) in the current year.
+(5,057) (5,057) Change in Net Position of Governmental Activities \$ (4,101) \$ (1,634)